Hoosiers vs. Hurricanes: Second Round Betting Trends, Record ATS, Home/Road Splits

 Indiana vs. Miami: Betting Trends, Record ATS, Home/Road Splits - Second Round

-The No. 4 seed Indiana Hoosiers (23-11) are 1.5-point favorites to advance to the Sweet 16 of the NCAA Tournament when they meet the No. 5 seed Miami Hurricanes (26-7) on Sunday at 8:40 PM on TNT.
-The over/under in the matchup is set at 146.5.
+A spot in the Sweet 16 of the NCAA Tournament Midwest Region bracket is on the line when the No. 4 seed Indiana Hoosiers (23-11) face the No. 5 seed Miami Hurricanes (26-7) on Sunday at 8:40 PM on TNT.
+Indiana has been installed as a 1.5-point favorite to win this second round matchup.
+The over/under is 145.5 for the matchup.

 Indiana vs. Miami Odds & Info